chipmuenk/modular_synths/teensy/teensy.md

 `sudo cp 00-teensy.rules /etc/udev/rules.d/00-teensy.rules`

-in order to give non-root users access to the Teensy via the USB port.
+in order to give non-root users (write) access to the Teensy via the USB port.
 This text file contains some more info and trouble shooting tips.

 # Synth and Audio Projects with Teensy Microcontroller Boards